bsc-iitm/machine-learning-foundations/docs/week-3/linear_model.md

 We can see how an ML problem has now turned into a linear algebra problem!
-We will try to answer the first question and then move on to the second question.
+We will try to answer the first question and then move on to the second question. **Readers are requested to understand this equation more from a mathematical standpoint.
+Please spend some time on the following point before proceeding further:**

-!!!
-Note
+!!! important
+    In general, even if the relationship between the features and label is linear, we will always have some noise.
+So, $X \theta \neq y$ is what we observe in practice.
+However, we will still study $X \theta = y$ from a purely mathematical standpoint.
 A lot of details about the linear regression model have been skipped.
 This presentation has tried to bring out the mathematical details.
-For a more accurate handling of this topic, please refer to week-2 of the MLT course.
+What has been presented here is just a motivation for studying the system of linear equations $X \theta = y$.
+For a more accurate handling of this topic, please refer to weeks 2 and 3 of the MLT course.

 ## Summary

-A linear regression model assumes a linear relationship between inputs and outputs.
-This results in a system of linear equation of the form $X\theta = y$.
+A linear regression model assumes a linear relationship between inputs and outputs, where the model is expressed as $f(x) = \theta^T x$.
+If the labeled dataset is $(X, y)$, our task is to learn the parameters $\theta$.
+Before going there, we shall first study the system of equations $X \theta = y$.